shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-testing-tutorial.md

 - *admin*.public_key
 - *admin*.secret_key

 These represent the values that the user will have in their account.
-For us the most important is their **Address**.
+For us, the most important is their **Address**.

 # Originating a Contract
 Now we have the two parties of the Escrow contract namely **bob** and **udit** and we are ready to Originate our contract in our **test scenario**.